 - Make the cupcakes: Preheat oven to 350°F (177°C).
 Line muffin pan with 12 cupcake liners.
 Set aside.

-- In a medium bowl, mix together flour, baking powder, baking soda, and salt.
+- In a medium bowl, whisk flour, baking powder, baking soda, and salt together.
 Set aside.
-In a large microwave-safe bowl, melt butter in the microwave.
-Stir in sugar – mixture will be gritty.
-Stir in egg whites, yogurt, milk, and vanilla extract until combined.
-Split 1 vanilla bean down the middle lengthwise.
-Scrape seeds from half of the vanilla bean into batter.
+In a large bowl, whisk the melted butter and sugar together – mixture will be gritty.
+Whisk in egg whites, sour cream/yogurt, milk, vanilla extract, and vanilla bean seeds (if using) until combined.

 - Slowly mix dry ingredients into the wet ingredients until no lumps remain.
 Batter will be thick.

 - Divide batter among 12 cupcake liners and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely before filling and frosting.

 - Fill the cupcakes: Using a sharp knife, cut a circle/hole into the center of the cupcake to create a little pocket about 1/2 inch deep.
-Place 1 teaspoon of strawberry filling inside and top with the piece of cupcake you removed to seal.
-See photos above.
-Repeat with all 12 cupcakes.
+Spoon 1 teaspoon of strawberry filling inside and top with the piece of cupcake you removed to seal.
+Repeat with all cupcakes.
 You will have leftover filling to use in the whipped cream.

-- Make the strawberry whipped cream: In a large bowl, whip the cream, sugar, and vanilla extract together on high speed until stiff peaks begin to form, about 4-5 full minutes.
-Add the remaining strawberry filling and continue to beat for another 30 seconds.
+- Make the strawberry whipped cream: In a large bowl, whip the cream, sugar, and vanilla extract together on high speed until stiff peaks begin to form, about 4 full minutes.
+Fold in the remaining strawberry filling with a large spoon or rubber spatula.
 Frost the cupcakes with the strawberry whipped cream.
 You may have some whipped cream leftover.
 Serve cupcakes chilled.

 - Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Whipped cream and filling can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

-- Milk: Recipe tested with unsweetened almond milk and also with skim milk.
-Use any milk, dairy or non, that you prefer.
+- Milk: Recipe tested with unsweetened almond milk and also with whole milk.
+Any milk, dairy or non, would be fine here.

 See more cupcake recipes.